creatorfromhell/QuickShop-Light/.contributing/contributing.md

-# Contributing to QuickShop-Hikari
+# Contributing to QuickShop-Light

-We welcome contributions to QuickShop-Hikari and appreciate your efforts to improve the project!
+We welcome contributions to QuickShop-Light and appreciate your efforts to improve the project!
 Before getting started, please take a moment to review these guidelines to help streamline the process and ensure consistency across contributions.

 ## Project Structure